Hhro/hhro.github.io/about.md

 I like to understand in anatomic detail, and I want to share my understanding as easily as possible.
 So I would try to include rich examples, implementations, and enough descriptions.

+If you want to contact me, you can reach me at hhro9712@gmail.com

 Then, enjoy my memory🧠.